Frank Silvera: Career

 Silvera left Northeastern University Law School in 1934, when he was cast in Paul Green's production of Roll Sweet Chariot.
 He next joined the New England Repertory Theatre where he appeared in productions of MacBeth, Othello and The Emperor Jones.
 He also worked at Federal Theatre and with the New Hampshire Repertory Theatre.
 In 1940, Silvera made his Broadway debut in a small role in Big White Fog.
 His career was interrupted in 1942, when he enlisted in the United States Navy during World War II.
 He was assigned to Camp Robert Smalls, where he and Owen Dodson were in charge of entertainment.
 Silvera directed and acted in radio programs and appeared in USO shows.
 Honorably discharged at the war's end in 1945, he joined the cast of Anna Lucasta and became a member of the Actors Studio.

 In 1952, Silvera made his film debut in the western, The Cimarron Kid.
 Because of his strongly Latin appearance, he was cast in a variety of ethnic roles in films and television.
 He was cast as General Huerta in Viva Zapata! which starred Marlon Brando.
 Silvera also portrayed the role in the stage production, which opened at the Regent Theatre in New York City on February 28, 1952.
 He appeared in two films directed by Stanley Kubrick, Fear and Desire (1953) and Killer's Kiss (1955).

 In August 1955, he appeared on Broadway in a revival of Thornton Wilder's The Skin of Our Teeth, which earned him favorable reviews.
 In November 1955, he portrayed John Pope Sr., the Italian father of Ben Gazzara and Anthony Franciosa's characters on Broadway in Michael V. Gazzo's A Hatful of Rain (a role portrayed by Lloyd Nolan on-screen), and again was praised by critics.

 Silvera made guest appearances in numerous television series, mainly dramas and westerns, including Studio One in Hollywood, Alfred Hitchcock Presents, Bat Masterson, Thriller, Riverboat, The Travels of Jaimie McPheeters, The Untouchables, Gunsmoke, Perry Mason and Bonanza.
 In 1962 he portrayed Dr. Koslenko in The Twilight Zone episode "Person or Persons Unknown", opposite Richard Long.
 That year, he also played Minarii, a Polynesian man in the 1962 film Mutiny on the Bounty, again starring Marlon Brando.
-In 1963, he starred with Dean Martin in movie Toys in the Attic.
+In 1963, he starred with Dean Martin in the movie Toys in the Attic.
 Silvera was nominated for a Tony Award for Best Actor in a Play for playing Monsieur Duval in The Lady of the Camellias.